driftwoodgatherer/driftwoodgatherer.github.io/products/cuttlefish-bone.md

 ### Buy a Medium Box

 At least 350g.
 Mostly
  10-14cm range.
-The number of pieces you get depends on the density.
-Sometimes in the year they are quite light so 3500g is 15-20 pieces.
-Sometimes they are very dense and heavy so you'd get maybe 10.
-I'm often very generous though!
+The number of pieces you get depends on the density which varies throughout the year.
+350g is 10-20 pieces.

 __£7.90__ (free delivery)